 Lorne has a particular interest in union organizing campaigns, mergers and inter-union affairs.
 He represented Ontario bricklayers in their ten-year campaign to win independence from their international union.
 He also spearheaded the effort to convince the Ontario government to amend the Labour Relations Act to require international unions in the construction industry to demonstrate just cause before placing a local in trusteeship or merging one local with another.
 More recently, he assisted in achieving improvements to legislation governing training and apprenticeships.

-Lorne has also acted on behalf of clients in public interest litigation and, in particular, was co-counsel in the court applications that successfully halted the privatization of Hydro One.
+From time to time, Lorne acts on behalf of clients in public interest litigation.
+Most significantly, he was co-counsel in the 2002 court proceedings that successfully halted the privatization of Hydro One.

-A graduate of the University of Toronto, Lorne has repeatedly been recognized as a leading labour relations lawyer and as a leading construction labour relations lawyer in annual peer surveys, including the Canadian Legal Lexpert Directory and Best Lawyers.
+Lorne has repeatedly been recognized by his peers as a leading construction labour relations lawyer, including in the Canadian Legal Lexpert Directory and Best Lawyers.
 A founding member of the Canadian Association of Labour Lawyers, Lorne also served on the Practice Advisory Committee of the Ontario Labour Relations Board for a number of years.
 In November 2017, he will be made a Fellow of the College of Labor and Employment Lawyers.